Preventing Drowning From Underwater Breath-Holding

 Managing Your Aquatic Facility

-- Use clear, prominent signs to indicate underwater breath-holding is prohibited.
-The most effective signs display the universal symbol for breath-holding.
+- Use clear, prominent signs to indicate underwater breath holding and hyperventilation are prohibited.
+The most effective signs display the universal symbol for breath holding.

 - Immediately recover any swimmer sitting or lying on the bottom of the pool.
 Do this even in shallow water.
 It only takes seconds for a swimmer’s underwater activity to lead to serious injury or death.

-- Ensure lifeguards maintain a clear view of the total facility.
+- Ensure lifeguards maintain a clear view of the total facility and safety gear.
 They should use a guard stand or rove the facility as needed.
+Access to flotation devices and oxygen aids can aid in assisting a UHB victim.

 - Install a computer-based drowning detection system.
 These systems are designed to act as the lifeguard’s “third eye,” detecting and notifying the lifeguard of a body coming to rest on the pool’s bottom within 10 seconds.